codehound42/EduAction/README.md

         ```
         npm start
         ```
-# Frontend

-The website's frontend is built upon React JS, HTML and CSS.
-The website's pages are based upon a Bootstrap + React JS template.
-The pages editted in the template are 'EventList.js', and 'style.scss'.
-The integration of the backend to frontend was particularly challenging but was solved by using nested 'fetch()' functions (to call Open AI's API).
-Additionally, the process of implementing colours and styles in buttons and page layouts to fit the Figma design was fun and rewarding.
-A problem faced in the early mornings before the demo was a race condition error for the quiz, which was solved by redefining and rewriting functions related to quiz generation and answer handling.

 # What's next?
+- [ ] Add a social aspect of sharing the flashcards and quizzes with others.
 - [ ] Add more educational content features assignemtn generation.
     - [ ] "fill the blanks" exercise
-- [ ] Add the recommended other materials to learn.
+- [ ] Add the recommended learning path.
-- [ ] Add option to customize number of flashcards to generate.
+- [ ] Add option to
+    - [ ] Customize the number of flashcards to generate.
-- [ ] Add option to customize number of quizzes to generate.
+    - [ ] Customize the number of quizzes to generate.
-- [ ] Add option to customize the difficulty level.
+    - [ ] Customize the difficulty level.
 - [ ] Extra pages (about, contact, etc.).